JLague/JLague/README.md

 ## About me

+- :mortar_board: Bachelor of computer engineering from Université Laval
 - :mortar_board: Diploma of College Studies (DSC) in Computer science and mathematics from Cégep Limoilou
-- :mortar_board: Computer engineering student at Université Laval
+- :office: Working as a software developer @ Genetec
+- :office: Worked as a research intern in computer vision and artificial intelligence @ [CVSL](http://vision.gel.ulaval.ca/en/index.php)
 - :office: Worked for Calcul Québec/Compute Canada
-- :office: Worked as a research intern in computer vision and artificial intelligence @ [CVSL](http://vision.gel.ulaval.ca/en/index.php)

 ### Projects that I've contributed to